 Here are the sequences:

-– Verify for calibration label or ID if it has one and if it is still within calibration date.
+- The calibration label or ID if it is still within the calibration date.

 Third, they will ask for its calibration report.

-– They see to it that there is no out of tolerance reported or displayed in the report.
+- The auditor will see to it that there is no out-of-tolerance reported or displayed in the report.

 - They will check the traceability information